chunweiz/CCUX/doc/prerequisites.md

 ***
 ## SAP UI Development Toolkit for HTML5
 You will need this if you want to deploy your changes to the SAPUI5 ABAP Repository.
-You can follow the instructions from the following link on how to setup the toolkit:
+You can follow the instructions from the following link to install the toolkit:

 > [https://tools.hana.ondemand.com/#sapui5](https://tools.hana.ondemand.com/#sapui5)